Fourtopig/project_metadata_migration/README.md

 ## Configration Migration
 Migrates all components including all Extractors, Writers, Apps, Flows, Variables, Shared codes, Transformations.
 It allows user to select specific components that should be migrated or skipped.

-## Storage Migration
-Migrates all storage buckets and tables (only definitions).
-It doesn't migrate data, only creates empty tables in the destination project.
-It supports Native Types if needed.